In collaboration with B&W Quality Growers. Thank you for supporting the brands that support A Taste of Koko!

 7. Add pico de gallo, scallions, and sliced avocado.

-TIP: You can make your own homemade pico de gallo with tomatoes, onion, cilantro, lime juice, and salt
+TIP: You can make your own homemade pico de gallo with tomatoes, onion, cilantro, lime juice, and salt.
+I also like adding a drizzle of hot sauce like Cholula.

-Eat right away!
-Let me know if you want more breakfast ideas in the comment below.
+Let me know if you want more breakfast recipes in the comment below.